NgPecSysAdmin/NgPecSysAdmin/resources/Questions/questions.md

             d.
 New-NetFirewallRule

-        3. Which of the following tasks can you *not*[]{#a_server .anchor} perform remotely on a server running Windows Server 2008?
+        3. Which of the following tasks can you *not* perform remotely on a server running Windows Server 2008?

             a.  ***Install roles by using Server Manager***

             b.
 Install roles by using Windows PowerShell

-            c.  []{#Management_snap .anchor}Connect to the remote server by using the Computer Management snap-in
+            c.
+Connect to the remote server by using the Computer Management snap-in

-            d.  []{#event_log .anchor}Monitor event log entries
+            d.
+Monitor event log entries

-        4.  []{#you_install .anchor}Which of the following updates must
-            you install on a server running Windows Server 2008 before you can connect to it by using Windows Server 2012 R2 Server Manager?
+        4. Which of the following updates must you install on a server running Windows Server 2008 before you can connect to it by using Windows Server 2012 R2 Server Manager?
 (Choose all that apply.)

             a.  .NET Framework 3.5